Where we work

 CAR is located in the very centre of the African continent, in a fragile and conflict-prone region.
 It has a beautiful and varied landscape and a diverse - though relatively small - population of just under 5 million.
 However, CAR has suffered from decades of misrule, coups and periods of violent conflict.
 The most recent conflict began at the end of 2012 and at its height was extremely violent, causing widespread destruction and forcing millions to flee their homes.

 As a result, CAR has seen little development.
-On the latest Human Development Index it is ranked 188th out of 188 countries, making it the least developed country in the world.
-CAR was also ranked 119th out of 119 countries in the 2017 Global Hunger Index.
+On the latest Human Development Index it is ranked 188th out of 189 countries, making it the second least developed country in the world.
+CAR was also ranked as the world's hungriest country in the 2019 Global Hunger Index.

 This makes life in CAR hard.
 Very hard.